JakubCzarnik/cWGAN-GP-Cifar10/README.md

-# CIFAR-10 GAN in TensorFlow
+# CIFAR-10 cWGAN-GP in TensorFlow
-This repository contains an educational implementation of a Generative Adversarial Network (GAN) for the CIFAR-10 dataset using the TensorFlow library.
+This repository contains an educational implementation of a Conditional Wasserstein Generative Adversarial Network with Gradient Penalty (cWGAN-GP) for the CIFAR-10 dataset using the TensorFlow library.
 The primary purpose of this project is to provide a learning resource for understanding GANs and their application in image generation.

 ## Repository Structure